AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-command-reference/r-croppath.md

 ---
 description: Lets you crop to the bounding box of an embedded named path.
 This cropping, in turn, changes the size of the image.
-seo-description: Lets you crop to the bounding box of an embedded named path.
-This cropping, in turn, changes the size of the image.
-seo-title: cropPathE
 solution: Experience Manager
 title: cropPathE
-uuid: 4689fd20-dfa0-47eb-8184-cd233f1ac088
 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---